raspibolt/raspibolt/guide/bonus/bitcoin/i2p.md

   $ sudo systemctl enable i2pd
   ```

-* Check the service is started and the correct autoboot enabled
+* Check the service is running and the correct autoboot is enabled

   ```sh
   $ sudo systemctl status i2pd